Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 # INVERT ULTIMATE

 Outputs the inverted input.
-For example true -> false
+For example true -> false<br />
+The input message is preserved and passed to the output pin, changing only the topic and the payload.
+If the input message has it's own topic, it'll be preserved as well.

 # FILTER ULTIMATE

 This node has 2 outputs.<br />
 If the input payload is true, the node will send <code>true</code> on output 1 and nothing on oputput 2<br />
 If the input payload is false, the node will send nothing on output 1, and <code>false</code> on oputput 2<br />
+The input message is preserved and passed to the output pin, changing only the topic and the payload.
+If the input message has it's own topic, it'll be preserved as well.

 [license-image]: https://img.shields.io/badge/license-MIT-blue.svg